tests-always-included/metalsmith-atomizer/README.md

 This plugin also can display the classes found by each processed file.
 Enable debugging by setting the `DEBUG` environment variable when running your build.

     DEBUG=metalsmith-atomizer metalsmith

+`metalsmith-atomizer` remembers the detected CSS rules between runs.
+This makes it work far better with [metalsmith-watch] and other plugins that perform the same sort of action.
+If you add and remove CSS classes, the plugin keeps track of what file added what Atomic CSS rules and updates the result accordingly.
+This allows for incremental or partial builds of your project.
+If this is undesirable, set `forget` to `true`.

 Development